techcodex/datafeed/README.md

-# Setting Up Project
+# Data Feed Project

 ## Installation

-- Clone project in your local machine by using command
+Clone project in your local machine by using command
 ```bash
 git clone https://github.com/techcodex/datafeed
 ```

-- After Cloning the project into your local machine go to the project directory and open terminal into your project directory and run these Commands
+After Cloning the project into your local machine go to the project directory and open terminal into your project directory and run these Commands

 ```bash
 composer install
 ```
-- Run this following command in your terminal for getting new .env configuration file
+Run this following command in your terminal for getting new .env configuration file
 ```bash
 cp .env.example .env
 ```
-- Run following artisan command to generate unique application key
+Run following artisan command to generate unique application key
 ```bash
 php artisan key:generate
 ```
-- Run this command
+Run this command
 ```bash
 composer dump-autoload
 ```
-- Open `localhost/phpmyadmin` and create new Database with any name you want.
+Open `localhost/phpmyadmin` and create new Database with any name you want.

 ## Setting Project Configurations